-(1) On March 7, 2017, Mr. Tucker was awarded an option to purchase 496,674 shares of our common stock under our 2014 Plan.
-The shares underlying this option vest as follows: 25% of the shares subject to the option vested on January 30, 2018 (the first anniversary of Mr. Tucker's commencement of employment) and the remaining shares vest in 36 equal monthly installments on the first day of each month thereafter, subject to Mr. Tucker's continued service through each vesting date.
-In the event of a "change in control" transaction during such continued service, 50% of the unvested shares subject to the option shall accelerate and vest immediately.
-If within 12 months following a "change in control" transaction, Mr. Tucker is terminated by us without "cause" or resigns for "good reason," 100% of the unvested shares subject to the option will accelerate and vest immediately.

-- (2) On January 17, 2018, Mr. Tucker was awarded an option to purchase 100,000 shares of our common stock under our 2017 Plan.
-The shares underlying this option vest as follows: 25% of the shares subject to the option vested on January 17, 2019 (the first anniversary of the grant date) and the remaining shares vest in 36 equal monthly installments on the first day of each month thereafter, subject to Mr. Tucker's continued service. - (3) On February 25, 2019, Mr. Tucker was awarded an option to purchase 84,500 shares of our common stock under our 2017 Plan.
-The shares underlying this option vest as follows: 50% upon the submission of a New Drug Application for FUROSCIX and 50% upon the FDA approval of the New Drug Application for FUROSCIX. - (4) On January 10, 2020, Mr. Tucker was awarded an option to purchase 255,000 shares of our common stock under our 2017 Plan.
+- (1) On March 7, 2017, Mr. Tucker was awarded an option to purchase 496,674 shares of our common stock under our 2014 Plan.
+The shares underlying this option vested as follows: 25% of the shares subject to the option vested on January 30, 2018 (the first anniversary of Mr. Tucker's commencement of employment) and the remaining shares vested in 36 equal monthly installments on the first day of each month thereafter, subject to Mr. Tucker's continued service through each vesting date. - (2) On January 17, 2018, Mr. Tucker was awarded an option to purchase 100,000 shares of our common stock under our 2017 Plan.
+The shares underlying this option vested as follows: 25% of the shares subject to the option on January 17, 2019 (the first anniversary of the grant date) and the remaining shares in 36 equal monthly installments on the first day of each month thereafter, subject to Mr. Tucker's continued service. - (3) On February 25, 2019, Mr. Tucker was awarded an option to purchase 84,500 shares of our common stock under our 2017 Plan.
+The shares underlying this option vested as follows: 50% upon the submission of a New Drug Application for FUROSCIX on June 30, 2020 and 50% upon the FDA approval of the New Drug Application for FUROSCIX on October 7, 2022. - (4) On January 10, 2020, Mr. Tucker was awarded an option to purchase 255,000 shares of our common stock under our 2017 Plan.
 127,500 shares underlying this option vest as follows: 63,750 vest upon receiving FDA approval of the New Drug Application within 10 months of submission and 63,750 vest upon the Company achieving \$33 million in cumulative net sales within the first 24 months following the launch of FUROSCIX following approval within 10 months of submission.
 The remaining 127,500 vest as follows: 25% of the shares subject to the option vested on January 10, 2021 (the first anniversary of the grant date) and the remaining shares vest in 36 equal monthly installments on the first day of each month thereafter, subject to Mr. Tucker's continued service.
 The 63,750 shares underlying the option that were eligible to vest upon the receipt of FDA approval of the New Drug Application within 10 months of submission and the 63,750 shares underlying the option that were eligible to vest upon the Company achieving \$33M in cumulative net sales within the first 24 months following the launch of FUROSCIX following approval within 10 months of submission were terminated and cancelled as of April 30, 2021 because approval of the New Drug Application did not occur within the 10 month period following submission.